 From Babylon to the Bible

-Moving from its name to its value, we have evidence that the Babylonians approximated π in base 60 around 1800 B.C.E.
+Moving from its name to its value, evidence exists that the Babylonians approximated π in base 60 around 1800 B.C.E.
 In fact, they believed that π = 25/8, or 3.125—an amazing approximation for so early in human history.
 The ancient Egyptian scribe Ahmes, who is associated with the famous Rhind Papyrus, offered the approximation 256/81, which works out to be 3.16049.
-Again, we see very impressive approximation to this constant.
+Again, we see an impressive approximation to this constant.
 There’s even an implicit value of π given in the Bible.
 In 1 Kings 7:23, a round basin is said to have 30-cubit circumference and 10-cubit diameter.
-Thus, in the Bible, implicitly it states that π equals 3 (30/10).
+Thus, in the Bible, it implicitly states that π equals 3 (30/10).

 How to Measure Angles with Pi

-Let’s break away from this historical hunt for the digits of π for a moment, and consider π as an important number in our universe.
+Let’s break away from this historical hunt for the digits of π and consider π as an important number in our universe.
 Given π’s connection with measuring circumferences of circles, scholars were inspired to use it as a measure of angle distance.
-Now, let’s consider a circle having radius 1.
+Consider a circle having radius 1.
 Radius is just the measure from the center out to the side.
 It’s half the diameter.

 Once around will be 2π.
 One full rotation around, which is an angle of 360 degrees, would be swept out with circumference length of 2π in this particular circle.
-In fact, what would be halfway around?
-Well, that would be 180 degrees, and we would sweep out half of the circumference, which, in this case, would be π.
+Halfway around would be 180 degrees, and we would sweep out half of the circumference, which, in this case, would be π.
 Ninety degrees would sweep out a quarter of the circle, and for this particular circle, that would have length π/2, or one-half π.

 Radian Measures and the Power of Pi

 It turns out that this radian measure is much more useful in measuring angles for mathematics and physics than the more familiar degree measure.
-This fact is not too surprising, since radian measure is naturally connected through the circumference length with the angle, rather than the more arbitrary degree measure that has no mathematical underpinnings, but just represents an approximation through a complete year.
+This fact is unsurprising.
+Radian measure is naturally connected through the circumference length with the angle, rather than the more arbitrary degree measure that has no mathematical underpinnings.
+It represents an approximation through a complete year.

-In fact, the number π appears in countless important formulas and theories, including the Heisenberg uncertainty principle and Einstein’s field equation from general relativity.
-So it’s a very, very important formula, a very important number indeed.
+The number π appears in countless important formulas and theories, including the Heisenberg uncertainty principle and Einstein’s field equation from general relativity.
+It’s an important formula and number across the world.